Shock-seekers snap up new Aussie art dare

 Dubbed "the subversive adult Disneyland", the Museum of Old and New Art (MONA) is located in Tasmania and features around 400 works of art from Egyptian mummies to Young British Artists including Chris Ofili and Jenny Saville.

-But the most talked-about piece is the Cloaca Professional, labelled the "poo-machine."
+But the most talked-about piece is the Cloaca Professional, labeled the "poo-machine."
 It was built by Belgian artist Wim Delvoye to mimic the actions of the human digestive system.

 The smell is so powerful that not many visitors can take it.